Preparing Future Pastors

 - Assessing readiness to begin a pastoral residency

 - The six traits of a Made to Flourish residency

 - Crafting a five-year and beyond funding model

 - Implementing an action plan

 Attendees will hear from practitioners in the pastoral residency field, including Kevin Harlan, Tom Nelson, and Matt Rusten, among others.
-Our next workshop will be held in the spring of 2020.
-For more information about pastoral residencies, please contact Rebekah Jones at email@example.com.
+Our next workshop will be held March 3 -4, 2020 in Kansas City.
+Further details about the 2020 workshop can be found here.
+For more information about pastoral residencies and registration for the workshop, please contact Rebekah Jones at email@example.com.

 Join a Residency

 We are encouraged by your desire to enter into a season of formational training as a pastoral resident.
 The Made to Flourish network of residency churches supports 18 residency programs across the country.
 More information about these programs and their residency coordinator contact information can be found below: